 Improve your game and have serious fun

 Head Men's Basketball Coach, Brian Good, and his staff are providing a 3 day skills development camp in winter 2023 to help you experience what it takes to play at the collegiate level.
 Join us in the summer for the boys basketball camp, featuring overnight or day camp options, to work on your shooting technique, footwork, team play skills, basketball IQ, and so much more.

 The Complete Skills Camp helps players of all abilities develop athletically, refine fundamental basketball skills and enhance their skill set at the post, wing or guard position.

-- Daily emphasis on individual development and team play
+- Daily emphasis on fundamental development, team play skills and basketball IQ

 - View More Details ⟩

 Brian Good enters his 15th season as the head men's basketball coach in the 2022-23 season.
 The program's all-time leader in career wins, Good has compiled a 205-152 record through his first 12 seasons at Wingate, leading the Bulldogs to a pair of SAC Tournament titles and four NCAA Tournament appearances.
 In his 17 years as an NCAA Division II coach, Good has an overall record of 277-197.View Brian's Bio ⟩

 The 2019-20 season saw the 'Dogs go 13-15 overall with a 9-13 record in league play.
 Redshirt sophomore guard Jarren Cottingham earned a spot on the honorable mention All-SAC team for the Bulldogs.